Basashi12/DailyProgrammer/README.md

 A repository for attempts to solve various challenges at r/dailyprogrammer/wiki/challenges

-Coding in Python 3.5 using iPython Jupyter QtConsole, gVim 7.4, Windows 10
+Coding in Python 3.5 using iPython Jupyter QtConsole, gVim 7.4